cms-L1TK/firmware-emp/README.md

 | Hybrid Summer Chain                                      | `apollo.dep`                      |
 | Hybrid Summer Chain                                      | `Serenity.dep`                    |

-A project area can be created as follows:
+A project area can be created as specified below.

 #### For board implementation:
 ```